selkovjr/fuji-exr/README.md

 ## ABOUT

-Portions of this software (supporting the `sdd` subcommand) were originally written by A. Buades <toni.buades@uib.es> with contributions from Nicolas Limare.
+Portions of this software (supporting the `ssdd` subcommand) were originally written by A. Buades <toni.buades@uib.es> with contributions from Nicolas Limare.
 Adapted to Fuji EXR by Gene Selkov <selkovjr@gmail.com>.